dhiddiSk/mutation_analysis_core_ninja/README.md

-# Estimating the number of Immortal Mutants
+# Estimating the number of Killable Mutants

-## JSON

-The directory for experiments is `microjson/test/`

-The directory for data  is `data/microjson/`

 ## Apache Commons